szabgab/real-szabgab.github.io/ladino.md

 ande  where?
 onde  where?

-yo so    - I am     [yo soy]
-tu sos   - you are
-el es    - he is
-ella ??? es - She is
-mozotros somos - we are
-mozotras somos - we are
-vosotros somos
-eyos son - They are [ellos son]
+ser - to be
+yo so          - I am       - yo soy tu sos         - you are    - tú eres el es          - he is      - él es ella es        - She is     - ella es mozotros somos - we are     - nosotrol somos mozotras somos - we are vosotros sos   - you are (plural) eyos son       - they are   - ellos son

 de - from, of
 i  - and     - y

-ser - to be
+estar - to be
 yo esto
 tu estas
 el esta
 ella esta
+mozotros estamos
+mozotras estamos
+vosotros estas
+vosotras estas
 ellos estan
 ellas estan

-no estas aki  You are not here no esto aki   I am not here
+yo esto en Yerushalayim - I am in Jerusalem no estas aki            - You are not here yo esto aki             - I am here yo no esto aki          - I am not here

+bueno  - good (male)
+buena  - gooe (female)

+hazino - sick - enfermo
+hazina - sick - enferma

 Komo estas?   - How are you?   [¿Cómo estás?]
 Grasias, David.
 Esto muy bien.                - Thank you David.
 I am very well.
 [Gacias, David.
 Estoy muy bien.]